Dodger23/Movies-data-analysis/README.md

 ![genres-rates-views](https://raw.githubusercontent.com/Dodger23/The-movie-project/develop/images/genres-rates-views.png)

-Okay okay let's calm down for a moment,  because the diffirence in rates are very little, let's just compare all genres by the number of views
+Okay okay let's calm down for a moment,  because the diffirence in rates is very small, let's just compare all genres by the number of views
 ```{r , eval=FALSE , echo =FALSE}
 genres_views = as.data.frame(genres_views %>% group_by(genre) %>% summarise_all(sum) )